davidgiven/cowgol/tinycowc/README.md

-This is just a few simple notes on using the compiler.
+This is just a few simple notes on using the AGC version of the compiler.
 You don't need any other bits of Cowgol --- tinycowc is completely standalone.

 To build:

     $ make

 You need ninja, flex and bison (Posix yacc probably won't work).
+There's a bug in the dependency tree so that the first time you build it you have to do `mkdir .obj && touch .obj/parser.h`.

 To use:

-    $ ./tinycowc inputfile.cow > outputfile.asm
+    $ ./tinycowc lunarlander.agc

-To turn the result into a CP/M executable, you need zmac.

-    $ zmac -8 test.asm -o test.cim
-    $ mv test.cim test.com

-Then get it onto your favourite CP/M system and it should run.
+This will emit `cow.data.agc` and `cow.code.agc`.
+Now, use yaYUL to assemble the `cowgol.agc` file, which includes the other two files.
+You'll end up with a (hopefully) runnable `cowgol.agc.bin` file which you can load into VirtualAGC.